nvaulin/samovar/README.md

   --api_key [API_KEY]   NCBI API key for Entrez requests (if any)
 ```

-Additional *InSilicoSeq* reads generation parameters can be also specified in the `iss_params.yml` file (the full list of the *InSilicoSeq* parameters can be found in it's [documentation](https://insilicoseq.readthedocs.io/en/latest/)
+Additional *InSilicoSeq* reads generation parameters (such as number of reads, error model, etc) can be also specified in the `iss_params.yml` file (the full list of the *InSilicoSeq* parameters can be found in it's [documentation](https://insilicoseq.readthedocs.io/en/latest/)).

 ### Examples